On this page:

 - Creditors are no longer able to add any interest to the debts.

 - Creditors are still able to repossess secured goods (e.g. house or car) if you can’t keeping making repayments.

 For more information see: Consequences of a debt agreement?

 For further details about your debt agreement, contact your debt agreement administrator.

-The length of each debt agreement may be different, as they depend on what you’ve agreed with creditors.
 To find out your expected end date, contact your debt agreement administrator.

 You can complain or provide feedback if you have concerns about an action taken by your debt agreement administrator.
 This includes those who provided assistance in setting up your debt agreement.

 For more information see: Resolving complaints.

 Yes, although you may need to pay additional fees.

 If you would like to change administrator, we suggest you talk to other administrators about what they can offer you.